LightMeter

 What Our Users Say

 Don't just take our word for it.
-Here's what our users have to say about our Android app.
+Here's what our users have to say about this Android app.

 "Excellent product.
 One little problem: the iso shifts when the phone is in my pocket.
 Is it possible to lock down the iso?
 If not, maybe this can be done in future update?
 Thanks ๐"